zoonk/.github/profile/README.md

 ## 🌍 Why We Are Building This

-Society is changing fast, and AI is reshaping how we live and work.
-To keep up, people need scientific literacy, critical thinking, and lifelong learning.
-Education must be fun, practical, and engaging so everyone can adapt and thrive in a world that never stops evolving.
+Society is changing fast.
+AI is reshaping how we live and work.
+To keep up, people need scientific literacy, critical thinking, and a lifelong drive to learn.
+Education must be fun, practical, and engaging—so everyone can adapt and thrive in a world that never stops evolving.

+Some are told that becoming a scientist, an engineer, or an astronaut is impossible.
+That those paths are not for someone working double shifts, coming home exhausted, raising two kids.

+Of course, it’s harder.
+But that’s exactly why we need better tools—tools that make learning easier, faster, more fun.

+That’s why we’re building Zoonk.
+For those who have been told it’s too late.
+For those who, deep down, still believe in their childhood dreams—before they were told to accept reality as it is.

+Because **we believe anyone can learn anything.
+Anyone can do anything.** And when you realize that, everything changes.

+We want a world where knowledge is accessible.
+A world where more people have the chance to push boundaries, make discoveries, and drive change.
+A world where more people have the power to tackle humanity’s greatest challenges.

+Education can change the world.
+But first, we need to change education.

 ## 🧠 What We Are Building